 — Moz (@Moz) August 8, 2016

-Earlier in August, the UK-based web hosting firm, 123-Reg also suffered from a DDoS attack which affected a variety of services, peaking at 30 Gbps.
-Even large gaming companies, such as Blizzard, who deal with this regularly aren’t entirely bullet-proof as a DDoS attack back in April prevented players from logging into all of their gaming services.
+Like GitHub, large gaming companies, such as Blizzard, who deal with this regularly aren’t entirely bullet-proof to DDoS attacks.
+Back in April, an attack prevented players from logging into all of their gaming services.
 No matter how much “DDoS protection” you might think you have in place, always be prepared.

 There are a few ways to help protect yourself against DDoS attacks.